 Coomba Sustainable Living Group is a group of like minded people who enjoy sustainability - for the planet - and their wallets.
 There is no simple definition of 'sustainability'.
 It can be an idea, a property of living systems, a manufacturing method or a way of life.
 In fact, there may be as many definitions of sustainability as there are people trying to define it.

-The Coomba Aquatic Club is situated on the shores of Wallis Lake, one of the three Great Lakes on New South Wales Mid North Coast, an easy three hours drive north from Sydney.
-Coomba Aquatic Club invites members, guests and visitors to the area to enjoy all aquatic activities, sailing, fishing, kayaking and power boating - on the wonderful, clean waters of Wallis Lake and its tributaries.
+The Club invites members, guests and visitors to the area to enjoy all aquatic activities, sailing, fishing, kayaking and power boating - on the wonderful, clean waters of Wallis Lake and its tributaries.

-Friday night Family bbqs are held at the Aquatic Gardens under the Gazebo a great place to meet new people and other club members and keep up to date on what’s what in the club.
+For many years the Club’s Friday Night Family BBQs have been held in the Aquatic Gardens under the Gazebo a great place to meet new people and other club members and keep up to date on what’s happening in the club and wider community events.
+These start at 5.30pm in all weather conditions and there is no need to book.

-Junior Sailing program The free 2014/15 Junior Sailing program has started with an enthusiastic group of potential young sailors coming along to learn the basics about sailing.
+Junior Sailing program: the free Beginners and Junior Sailing program has groups of enthusiastic young sailors coming along to learn the basics about sailing and is held at the Club site during school holidays.

 The Coomba Men's Shed was started by the current president, John Hewkins, and a handful of fellow enthusiasts in 2012.
 It now has 23 members and is based temporarily at 1770 Coomba Road while fundraising continues for a new shed approved for the community precinct in the village.